spacedriveapp/spacedrive/docs/architecture/DistributedDataSync.md

 | `client_uuid` |      `uhlc_timestamp`      |      `method`      | `resource_key` | `resource_uuid` | `resource_property` | `value` |
 |----------|-------------|------|----------|----------|----------|----------|
 | 2e8f85bf... | 2022-04-09T06:53:36... | SharedUpdate | albums | 2e8f85bf...     | name | "jeff" |

+## Owned Data Synchronization

+Owned data does not use the Operation system, it is queried dynamically by the `updated_at` column on Owned datasets.

+## Bulk Shared Data Synchronization

+In some cases we are able to create many shared data resources at once and resolve conflicts on the fly by merging where the oldest resource takes priority.

+This is intended for the `files` resource.
+It requires Shared data behaviour as most other shared resources are related at a database level and user defined metadata can be assigned, however it is initially derived from `file_paths` which is Owned data.

+As `files` are created in abundance (hundreds of thousands at a time), it would be inefficient to record these changes in the `pending_operations` table.
+But we are also unable to sync in the same way as Owned data due to the possibility of conflicts.

+We handle this by using `SyncMethod::Merge`, simply merging the data where the oldest resource properties are prioritized.